Checkpoints

 Overview

-Vertex AI Generative AI Studio is a cloud-based platform that allows users to create and experiment with generative AI models.
-The platform provides a variety of tools and resources that make it easy to get started with generative AI, even if you don't have a background in machine learning.
+Vertex AI Studio lets you quickly test and customize generative AI models so you can leverage their capabilities in your applications.
+It provides a variety of tools and resources including both UI (user interface) and coding examples that make it easy to start with generative AI, even if you don't have a background in machine learning.

 Objectives